jbarrow/allennlp_tutorial/tutorial/3_Configuring_Experiments.md

 This will give us our old configuration file to start out with.

-To be able to train a model, we're going to need to introduce 3 configuration keys:
+To be able to train a model, we're going to need to fill in the 3 empty configuration keys from Section 1:

-1. `iterator`
+1. `data_loader`
 2. `model`
 3. `trainer`

-The `iterator` describes how to batch the data and iterate over it.
+The `data_loader` describes how to batch the data and iterate over it.
 AllenNLP has a number of built-in iterators that we'll be using, though for more advanced projects you might be inclined to write your own.

 The `model` configures each of those sub-modules that we defined in the last section.